 Here are the steps to make a hexaflexagon using the template found on auntannie.com

-.Score and fold back and forth on all the solid lines.
-Do this for each of the 19 triangles of the hexa-hexaflexagon.
+- .Score and fold back and forth on all the solid lines.
+Do this for each of the 19 triangles of the

 Place the strip of 19 triangles with the side with 6s, 5s, and 4s face up and the glue tab, *, to the left.
 Fold the strip back on itself matching two 6s, then two 5s, then two 4s, on like this for the entire strip (nine folds).
 Now you have a strip of 10 triangles.